 For girls who are interested, we pair them up with a returning camper as a pen pal leading up to the summer.
-We also host a spring fling get-together the first weekend of May in Ardsley, NY.
-The spring fling is a great opportunity to meet other campers and to meet some of the staff who will be at camp!
+We also host virtual meet and greet sessions and Kippy-Live virtual camp activities throughout the year to help everyone feel connected and to get a sense of what Kippewa is all about.

 When girls arrive at camp they immediately meet their counselors and bunkmates.
 Our counselors then spend that first afternoon taking girls on a tour around our campus and playing getting-to-know-you name games in order to help everyone feel included.
 Beds are pre-assigned so when girls first walk into the bunk they have a place that already belongs to them.
 The first night of camp everyone is paired up with camp sisters so they get to know girls of other ages, and have someone else they can turn to with any questions or if they just need some additional support.
 Girls feel like Kippewa is their new home in no time!